e-CLOSE/Toolbox/Tools/Loom.md

 (e.g. https://www.loom.com/share/beace631cf81400991015e385463b13a).
 While
 recording, you can superimpose the "webcam view", and move it around.

-It's a great tool to easily generate screencasts, or even provide video feedback to students while you are interacting with any material (recommendations, notes on assignments, comments, etc.).
+It is a great tool to easily generate screencasts, or even provide video feedback to students while you are interacting with any material (recommendations, notes on assignments, comments, etc.).

-The free version has a video duration limited to 5 minutes, more than enough for a lot of uses.
+The free version has a video duration limited to 5 minutes, though more than enough for a lot of uses.

 You can also use it from the Chrome extension.